 - Observation Deck – Relax and watch planes taking off and landing from the vantage point of the airport’s observation deck.
 Location: Terminal 1 – walk through Terrace Bar or use the passageway near check-in counter B to gain access to the stairs leading up to the deck.

-The airport is 3:00AM – 11:00PM (Terminal 1) • 4:00AM – 11:00PM (Terminal 2).
+The airport is 3:00AM – 11:00PM (Terminal 1) • 4:00AM – 11:00PM (Terminal 2 and 3).
 If you have a valid ticket for a flight the next morning the airport staff may direct you to a seated area near the train station at the international terminal.

 Sydney Bus route 400 offers a scheduled service between Bondi Junction and Burwood, stopping at designated bus stops on the Arrivals Level of Terminals 1 and 3 along the way.
 A paper ticket or reusable Opal card is required for boarding.
 For more information on this bus route and other Sydney Buses, go to the Sydney Buses website.

 The following car rental agencies operate onsite in the Arrivals level of both terminals: Avis, Budget, Europcar, Hertz, Redspot and Thrifty.

 Terminals 2 and 3 are within walking distance of each other, but transportation is necessary to transfer between Terminals 1 and 2 or 3.
 There are a few different ways to travel between the terminals: T-Bus – Taxi – Airport Link – Qantas Seamless Transfer – Virgin Australia Seamless Transfer.
 For more information, visit the Sydney Airport website.

 By law, limousines are not allowed to pick up passengers from the airport without a pre-arrangement.
 Passengers who have not pre-booked a limousine prior to arrival at the airport can hire a limousine at the Royale Limousines desk in Terminal 1 Arrivals.